Molecular Biophysics Graduate Program

 The MOB Graduate Program is independent from the graduate programs in other departments.
 Because our faculty is drawn from several departments, MOB students have the opportunity to work with an interdisciplinary group of faculty and access to resources in several departments.
-Applicants must specify that they are applying to one of the MOB Program tracks: Molecular Biophysics/Structural Biology or Computational Structural Biology.
+Applicants must specify that they are applying to one of the MOB Program track: Molecular Biophysics/Structural Biology.
 See more information on the Curriculum page.
 Applications to MOB are separate and different from applications to Chemistry, Physics, Biology or other departments.
 See our Admissions page.

 Outstanding research facilities allow our students to directly use sophisticated and state-of-the-art equipment.
 The National High Magnetic Field Laboratory is the largest and highest-powered magnet laboratory in the world and has been located in Tallahassee since 1989.
 FSU is also home to one of the world’s most advanced robotic electron microscopes, the FEI Titan Krios.
 A University-wide shared High Performance Computing Facility with nearly 7,000 cores and advanced visualization capabilities supports computational research.
 FSU is also a member of SER-CAT at the Advanced Photon Source in Argonne, IL with access to third generation synchrotron beam lines at the world’s second most powerful x-ray source.
 A range of Core Common Facilities in IMB are available to MOB students to pursue their research.
 Facilities in other departments in the Science Complex can also offer the MOB student access to an even wider variety of advanced equipment.